McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/branding/_index.en.md

     }
     ````

-    Afterwards put this in your `hugo.toml` to use your new variant:
+    Afterwards, put this in your `hugo.toml` to use your new variant:

     {{< multiconfig file=hugo >}}
     [params]
       themeVariant = "my-branding"
     {{< /multiconfig >}}

-    In comparison to _copy and change_, this has the advantage that you profit from any adjustments to the `relearn-light` variant but keep your modifications.
+    In comparison to _copy and change_, this has the advantage that you profit from any adjustments to the `relearn-light` variant while keeping your modifications.

 ### React to Variant Switches in JavaScript